 Changes to section 11.3.i of the ICANN Bylaws to reflect new GNSO voting thresholds which are different from the current threshold of a simple majority vote of each House.
 This applies to items #12, 26, 27, 29, 30, 36, 44, 45 and 46 in Annex A.

 Changes to the GNSO Operating Procedures, section 4.9 (Consent Agenda) to reflect that certain decisions are to be confirmed “automatically” by the GNSO Council through its consent agenda.
 This applies to items #26 and 27, where Council is merely a conduit for decisions made by GNSO Constituencies and Stakeholder Groups.

+Addition to the GNSO Operating Procedures to clarify that in specific circumstances, the GNSO Council may waive the timeframes currently referenced in the GNSO Operating Procedures in relation to submission of motions as well as scheduling of meetings to meet its obligations under the timelines outlined in the ICANN Bylaws as a Decisional Participant.
+This applies to items #37, 44, 45 and 46.

+Addition to the GNSO Operating Procedures to clarify that certain petitions submitted by an individual must be submitted through a GNSO Stakeholder Group or Constituency to the GNSO Council for consideration.
+For this purpose, each GNSO Stakeholder Group and Constituency must develop clear rules for the submission of such petitions, including any requirements for the criteria to be included in a petition.
+These rules would be added to the GNSO Operating Procedures as an annex once available.
+This applies to item #37.

+Addition to the GNSO Operating Procedures to clarify that all petitions concerning a director removal process submitted by an individual must be submitted directly to the GNSO Council.
+For this purpose, the GNSO Council will develop a clear process and rules for the submission of such petitions, including any requirements for the criteria to be included in a petition.
+These rules would be added to the GNSO Operating Procedures as an annex once available.
+This applies to item #44, 45 and 46.

 There are a number of instances where templates may be useful for Council motions related to exercise of Empowered Community decisions and responsibilities. (for example, items # 1, 2, 5 and 38).
 The DT welcomes staff to draft templates for these Council motions, so that GNSO will be better prepared to respond when decisions and actions are required within prescribed deadlines.

-In undertaking this work, staff identified a number of questions and made a number of assumptions that it is requesting DT input before this document and the revised ICANN Bylaws and GNSO Operating Procedures are published for public comment.
+In undertaking this work, staff identified a number of questions and made a number of assumptions that it requested DT input on before this document and the revised ICANN Bylaws and GNSO Operating Procedures are published for public comment.
 These assumptions and questions were shared with the DT in addition to legal assessment observations (see [include link to original version]).
 In consultation with the DT, all outstanding questions as well as legal assessment issues have now been resolved and addressed through a number of footnotes throughout this document.

 [Table to be removed once the DT has addressed all questions and legal issues identified]